 As much as high electricity prices are a problem, volatility is just as big a concern.
 Many businesses, especially seasonal ones, are finding it difficult to contract for reasonable long-term rates and have been forced to buy on the highly volatile spot market.
 This makes it especially difficult to make capital or hiring plans, and can put entire businesses at risk during an especially cold winter or hot summer.
 In addition, when electricity suppliers secure electricity for homeowners, volatility forces them to charge families more to cover the potential price extremes in the real time market.

 The wake of the Massachusetts’ ruling will leave New England with only “one man standing” when it comes to future base load power options that can smooth out winter volatility—and that is imported hydroelectricity from Canada.
 We are not going to build new coal, oil or nuclear plants.
 We have very high market barriers to new entrants (not to mention this new legal decision) that will suppress any expansion of New England’s natural gas pipeline capacity.
 Fortunately there are a number of proposed projects that will bring imported hydroelectricity to the New England grid.
-Ultimately we will need all of them as the plants that have traditionally supplied us with baseload power and stable prices are closing under the strain of distorted markets and public policy initiatives that favor intermittent and cialis on line purchase unreliable renewables.
+Ultimately we will need all of them as the plants that have traditionally supplied us with baseload power and stable prices are closing under the strain of distorted markets and public policy initiatives that favor intermittent and unreliable renewables

 One transmission project, the New England Clean Power Link (NECPL), has received its permits from the state of Vermont and its Presidential Permit has been recommended by the Army Corps of Engineers.
 Yet one has to wonder if publicly released cost estimates are understated as the NECPL has yet to reach an agreement with any generator to lease capacity on its transmission line.